To instruct Rebecca please contact our clerks on +44 (0)20 7842 5555 or email email@example.com.

 Assisted in a case involving wind-related hazards arising out of the development of a large tower.

 Rebecca has gained experience in a variety of professional negligence disputes.
-This experience includes allegations of negligence against software developers, consultants, architects and lawyers.
+This experience includes allegations of negligence against software developers, consultants, surveyors, architects and lawyers.
+She also co-authored the chapter on professional liability in “The Law of Artificial Intelligence” (Sweet & Maxwell, 2020).

 Rebecca has assisted on a number of shipping and shipbuilding cases.